Lorna Burke Morris, 86, of Rancho Cordova, passed away February 13, 2020, at the Summerset Senior Living facility.

 Friends are invited to attend a memorial service celebrating Lorna’s life on Monday, February 24, 2020, 10:00 a.m. at The Church of Jesus Christ of Latter-day Saints, Rossmoor Ward Chapel (2400 Cordova Lane, Rancho Cordova, CA).
 The burial will be at the Fair Oaks District Cemetery.

-To send flowers to Lorna's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Lorna (Burke) Morris, please visit our floral store.